yan6pz/MovieManiacs/README.md

 <h4>Restoring of packages is still not running?</h4>
 Check if you have <b>packages</b> folder in current directory of the solution?
 If yes delete it and try rebuilding.
-If no... pray God for help.

 Also restore needed database<b>(MovieManiacs.bak)</b>, and if your sql server has different name